umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/scheduled-publishing.md

 To better diagnose the issue you can temporarily change your log4net config settings to be `DEBUG` instead of `INFO`.
 This will give you all sorts of information including being able to see whether or not the scheduled publishing endpoint is being reached or not.

-In some cases it might be easiest to specify the [umbracoSettings:settings/web.routing/@umbracoApplicationUrl](../../reference/configuration/webroutingsettings.md) setting to ensure that your server is communicating to itself on the correct base URL.
+In some cases it might be easiest to specify the [umbracoSettings:settings/web.routing/@umbracoApplicationUrl](../../reference/configuration/webroutingsettings.md) setting.
+This is to ensure that your server is communicating to itself on the correct URL.